 Unless they are heading off to spend the holidays with relatives, most people don’t think of December as the perfect time to take a vacation.
-But if you are looking for an early winter escape, you might want to consider escaping to Morocco.
+But if you are looking for an early winter escape, you might want to consider visiting Morocco in December.

-Even in December, the weather is pretty friendly in Morocco.
+Even in December, the weather in Morocco is pretty friendly.
 There’s a bit more rain in the winter than there is in the summer, but the temperatures are quite mild overall.
 And with so much less tourist traffic to contend with, December is a great time to visit some of the busier areas, like Marrakech.

 Don’t let the holidays stop you from enjoying the Moroccan holiday of your dreams.
 In fact the week of Christmas and New Year’s are some of the busiest times of the year.
 If you’re coming in early December you’ll discover it’s one of the cheapest times to travel to Morocco.
 Plan your trip early so you’re home in time for the festivities.
 You can tell everyone that your Moroccan vacation was a present to yourself!

 Is December a Good Time to Visit Morocco?

 December is actually a great time to visit!